-- Acknowledge that your parents might be upset initially by starting the conversation with: “Mom and dad, I have something to tell you.
-You may be surprised or disappointed, but it is really important to me.
+- Acknowledge that your parents might be surprised or upset initially by starting the conversation with: “Mom and dad, I have something to tell you.
+You may be hurt surprised or disappointed, but it is important to me.
 Will you listen?”

 - Don’t talk to your parent when they are busy with other things.
 Wait until you and your parent are just hanging out or going for a walk.
 If it seems like there is no good time, ask them if they can set aside time to talk to you.

 - Know what you want to say.
-It won’t hurt to practice what you want to say with a close friend or write down the main points you want to address.
+It may help to practice what you want to say with a close friend or write down the main points you want to address.

 - Provide a point in time when you began to question your sexual orientation.
 For example, “When I was in middle school I knew I didn’t feel the same way about boys as the other girls in my grade.”